-William Walker Atkinson was a prolific writer, who is well known for his books on the power of the mind.
+William Walker Atkinson was a prolific writer, well known for his books on the power of the mind.
 Though his books were written in the early years of the twentieth century, they are still popular up to this day.

 William Walker Atkinson was born in Baltimore, Maryland, on December 5 1862, and passed away on November 22 1932.
 He was an influential figure in the early days of the New Thought Movement, and for a certain period of time edited a magazine by this name.
 He was an attorney, a publisher, ab author and an occultist.